301st Fighter Squadron: Modern era

 The 301st Fighter Squadron moved to Holloman Air Force Base, New Mexico and was assigned to the reserve 44th Fighter Group on 9 April 2010.
 Preparation for the move began as early as December 2008, when the first reservists were assigned to Detachment 1, 301st Fighter Squadron at Holloman.
 The reservists of the 301st were integrated with Regular Air Force members of the 49th Fighter Wing and operated and maintained the same aircraft.

 In 2014, the squadron moved again, along with the rest of Holloman's F-22 fleet, to Tyndall Air Force Base, Florida.
-As they were at Holloman, the 301st remains part of the 44th Fighter Group, but is now integrated with the 325th Fighter Wing, the tenant Regular Air Force host wing at Tyndall flying the F-22 Raptor.
+As they were at Holloman, the 301st remains part of the 44th Fighter Group, but now integrated with the 325th Fighter Wing, the tenant Regular Air Force host wing at Tyndall Air Force Base.

+Following the destruction of Tyndall AFB due to Hurricane Michael in October 2018, 325 FW Formal Training Unit (FTU) flight operations with the F-22 and T-38 relocated to Eglin AFB, Florida with instructor pilots and maintenance personnel of the 44 FG including, the 301st Fighter Squadron following suit.

+With the F-22A FTU mission slated to transfer to the 1st Fighter Wing (1 FW) at Joint Base Langley-Eustis, Virginia, and the transition of both the 325 FW and the 44 FG's "parent" AFRC wing, the 301 FW, to the F-35A Lightning II, the 301st Fighter Squadron would also transition to the F-35A and eventually locate back to Tyndall AFB in 2023.
+In lieu of Tyndall's ACC mission, the 44th Fighter Group became a combat coded F-35A Associate unit to the 325 Fighter Wing.